guillp/requests_oauth2client/README.md

 You have to provide the URLs for those endpoints if you intend to use them.
 Otherwise, only the Token Endpoint is mandatory to initialize an `OAuth2Client`.

-To initialize an [OAuth2Client], you only need a Token Endpoint URI from your AS, and the credentials for your application, which are often a `client_id` and a `client_secret`, usually also provided by the AS:
+To initialize an instance of `OAuth2Client`, you only need a Token Endpoint URI from your AS, and the credentials for your application, which are typically a `client_id` and a `client_secret`, usually also provided by the AS:

 ```python
 from requests_oauth2client import OAuth2Client